WilliamC07/MKS22X-GroupProj/README.md

 Hong Wei Chen:
 5/6/19: Added display for ball
 5/7/19: Added different colors to ball (pair programming with William)
 5/8/19: Added trail for moving objects
+5/12/19: Added extra display for subclass of ball

 Cody Bagwandeen:
 5/8/19: Made the one of the Ball types bounce of the rocks when they collided instead of changing its color